 |Wire Transfer||$10 ($25 outgoing)|

-Coinbase is best for buy-and-hold investors who want to purchase a currency and hold it for the long term.
+Coinbase may be best for buy-and-hold investors who want to purchase a currency and hold it for the long term.

-Here is a breakdown of the Coinbase Pro fee structure:
+Here is a breakdown of the maker-taker fee structure:

 Coinbase Pro only allows bank account, wire transfer, or Wallet transactions; it does not accept credit card or debit card purchases.

-When comparing Coinbase vs. Coinbase Pro, there are a lot of similarities.
+When comparing Coinbase vs. Coinbase Pro, as you might expect, there are a lot of similarities.
 Both have access to similar currencies, both are regulated exchanges with insurance, and both offer extremely safe storage of your digital assets.

 No matter which platform you choose, understand that investing in cryptocurrencies is highly speculative, so never invest more than you are willing to lose.